Losing 20-plus pounds is a great accomplishment, and Joel Fuhrman, MD, aims to help you do that with his book, Eat to Live.

 The Final Word

 People who love sweets, dairy, meat, and eggs won’t be satisfied on the plan.
-The absence of dairy during the first 6 weeks of the plan and limited amount of whole grains, oils, and protein are a possible concern.
-Your doctor or a dietitian can let you know what you need to do to get all the vitamin and minerals you need while on this plan, especially during the strictest phase.
+The absence of dairy during the first 6 weeks of the plan and limited amount of whole grains and oils, are a possible concern.
+The eating plan is NOT low in protein.
+But it does remove animal protein from your diet.
+Your doctor or a dietitian can let you know what you need to do to get all the vitamins and minerals you need while on this plan, especially during the strictest phase.